 There were at least 30 confirmed nine-inning no-hitters between recognized Negro League teams, including one in the 1926 Colored World Series.
 While there were several no-hitters by great Negro pitchers recorded against lesser semi-pro competition (Rube Foster is known to have thrown four), the first no-hitter by a Negro pitcher against a bona fide top Negro team was by Frank Wickware of the Chicago American Giants against the Indianapolis ABCs) in 1914; the last nine-inning Negro League no-hitter was by Leon Day in 1946.
 Bill Gatewood, Phil Cockrell, and Satchel Paige each pitched two confirmed no-hitters in Negro League and pre-league competition.

 Webster McDonald and Sug Cornelius both hold the odd distinction of having thrown no-hitters that were broken up in extra innings, and having been the losing pitchers in another man's no-hitter, McDonald losing to Red Grier in the 1926 Colored World Series and Cornelius losing to Hall of Famer Hilton Smith in 1937.

 In August 1927 Willie Powell and Webster McDonald of the Chicago American Giants just missed throwing back-to-back no-hitters against the same opponent.
-Powell no-hit the Memphis Red Sox 5-0 on August 14, and McDonald followed the next day with a 9-inning no-hitter that was tied 1-1 after nine; McDonald lost the no-hitter in the 9th, and lost the game 2-1 in the 10th.
+Powell no-hit the Memphis Red Sox 5-0 on August 14, and McDonald followed the next day with a 9-inning no-hitter that was tied 1-1 after nine; McDonald lost the shutout and the lead in the 9th (a run scored on errors), lost the no-hitter in the 10th, and lost the game 2-1 in the 11th.

 Nippon Professional Baseball